brson/brson.github.com/beer/_posts/2021-04-15-wiedemanns-bohemian-golden-pilsner.md

 I insist on a tiny hint of banana.
 Real tiny.

-It's so simple that I feel strang giving it a 5 of 5 for taste, but it's such a great example of a simple classic.
+It's so simple that I feel strange giving it a 5 of 5 for taste, but it's such a great example of a simple classic.

 5